Support vector machines and Radon's theorem: Background on support vector machines

 \subsection{SVMs in the general case (soft margins)}

-The most common versions of support vector machines do not require the hypothesis that the data be linearly separable --- indeed, the optimization problem is edited to optimize over two competing preferences: maximizing the margin of separation, i.e.\ the ``width of the road'', while also minimizing the amount to which points lie within the margin (or are misclassified).
-To do so, we look at the hinge loss function, $\max(0,1-y_i(\w\cdot\x_i-b))$, which yields 0 if the point is on the correct side of the margin, and if the point is on the incorrect side, the function provides a loss proportional to how far away the point is from the margin.
+The most common versions of support vector machines do not require the hypothesis that the data classes are linearly separable --- indeed, the optimization problem is edited to optimize over two competing preferences: maximizing the margin of separation, i.e.\ the ``width of the road'', while also minimizing the extent to which points lie within the margin or are misclassified.
+To accomplish this, we look at the hinge loss function, $\max(0,1-y_i(\mathbf{w}\cdot\mathbf{x}_i+b))$, which yields 0 if the point is on the correct side of the margin, and which provides a loss proportional to how far away a point on the incorrect side is from the margin.
 As discussed in~\cite{smola2004tutorial}, the soft-margin optimization problem is to minimize

 where $\lambda$ is a parameter which tunes for the compromise between the width of the margin and classification accuracy on the training data.